-Grapefruit and grapefruit juice may interact with Xalkori and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with crizotinib and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Xalkori side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xalkori: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Xalkori: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-vision problems such as blurred vision, increased sensitivity of your eyes to light, or seeing flashes of light or "floaters";
+increased sensitivity of your eyes to light, seeing flashes of light or "floaters";

-chest pain, dry cough or cough with mucus, wheezing, feeling short of breath;
+sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.